By Abdulaziz Ali - Medically reviewed by Dr. Mehmet Dogruer, on May 01, 2022

 Yes, in comparison to other cosmetic medicine procedures, mustache hair transplant is relatively safe, the only (and rare) risk being a minor infection.
 Therefore, there is nothing to be worried about.

-Will I Be Happy from my Mustache Transplant Results?
+Will I Be Happy from My Mustache Transplant Results?

 Why Follicular Unit Extraction for Mustache Transplant?

 While it is a somewhat longer procedure, FUE treatment guarantees no permanent scarring as well as allows for free shaping of the new mustache.
-Therefore, most of the mustache transplants are performed with follicular unit extraction technique.
+Therefore, most of the mustache transplants are performed with the follicular unit extraction technique.